 - Guangyu Xi.
 A student of Zhongmin Qian and Gui-Qiang Chen from Oxford, Guangyu works in stochastic analysis, PDEs and fluid mechanics.
 His mentor is Sandra Cerrai.

 - Jingren Chi.
 A student of Bảo Châu Ngô from the University of Chicago, Chi works at the junction of algebraic geometry, number theory and representation theory.
 He is interested in applying methods in geometric representation theory to problems in p-adic harmonic analysis.
-He will be mentored by Tom Haines.
+He is mentored by Tom Haines.

 - Zehua Zhao is a student of Benjamin Dodson at Johns Hopkins and works in dispersive PDE, especially nonlinear Schrödinger equations.
 His mentor will be Matei Machedon and he will also interact with others in our dispersive PDE group such as Manoussos Grillakis.